 However I’ve been very lucky to find an experienced and careful professional, which does not always occur.

 Lately, since the big spread of bondage, I’ve been asked by people who want to start playing with ropes.
 The range of questions is very heterogeneous: “Have I to be flexible to do bondage?”, “Does it hurt?” or “What can I do without a partner?”.

-There’s a lack of informations about the role and the knowledge a bottom should have.
+There’s a lack of information about the role and the knowledge a bottom should have.
 This is reflected in some diametrically opposite experiences: some people got themself suspended at several meters high at their first time in ropes, others don’t even begin because they don’t know who ask for.

 Let’s see some tips for a first virtuous and safe approach to fully enjoy ropes.

 Don’t stop at the first impression a picture gives you; watch performances videos, try to figure it out what the way to tie of a top or the way to live ropes of a bottom arouse in you.
-Read articles to find new styles and different ways of approching ropes.
+Read articles to find new styles and different ways of approaching ropes.

 Maybe your preferences will change during your journey, maybe you’ll discover something unexpected, anyway try to focus on what you feel close to you since the beginning.
 What does fascinate you more?
-The aesthetics, the eroticism, the suffering or a tender communication?
+The aesthetics, the eroticism, the suffering or tender communication?

 Bondage is a dangerous activity and, if learning the right techinique is a top’s task, also a bottom must have a good knowledge of risks and a good consciousness of their own body under the ropes.
 This way you’ll be able to give the right feedbacks.